 - Distribute your servers in different data centers while making sure that these data centers are located on different networks, having diverse paths.

-Today, cyber criminals have become more ruthless due to work from home culture.
+Today, cybercriminals have become more ruthless due to the work-from-home culture.
 They have not only advanced their techniques of deploying cyber attacks but have constantly exploited the remote working culture since the occurrence of the pandemic.

 While security systems and protocols work on keeping cyber threats at bay, organizations must help their employees too.
 As a fact, employees are the weakest link in the cyber security chain.
 Therefore, they should be provided with the best in class security awareness to turn them into the strongest line of defense.

 Thank you for giving your time to read this blog.
-Feel free to give your inputs in the comment section below.
+Feel free to give your input in the comment section below.